GenAI Models Capture Urban Science but Oversimplify Complexity: Method

 \subsection{Comparison of data distribution}

 First, this study directly compares the data distributions of generated and real-world samples.
-Since LLM-generated values without geographic prompts often differ from real samples by orders of magnitude, this study applies equal-width binning and relative frequency normalization to eliminate differences in data scale, converting the raw sample counts within each bin into relative frequencies.
+Since generated values without geographic prompts often differ from real samples by orders of magnitude, this study applies equal-width binning and relative frequency normalization to eliminate differences in data scale, converting the raw sample counts within each bin into frequencies.
 The Mean Absolute Error (MAE) of bin-level frequencies is then used to measure the average difference in relative frequency between real and generated data across bins, serving as an indicator of how well the generated data approximates the overall distribution trend of the real data.
 This is calculated by summing the absolute differences of mean frequencies across all bins, thereby capturing the degree of deviation in central tendency between the two distributions.
-For each bin, the average relative frequency is computed separately for the real data (R) and the generated data (G).
-Let $N$ be the number of bins, $\mu_{\text{R},i}$ be the average relative frequency of $R$ in the $i$-th bin, and $\mu_{\text{G},i}$ be the average relative frequency of $G$ in the $i$-th bin.
+For each bin, the average frequency is computed separately for the real data (R) and the generated data (G). $N$ is the number of bins, $\mu_{R,i}$ is the average relative frequency of R in the ith bin, $\mu_{G,i}$ is the average relative frequency of G in the i th bin.

-Measure the overlapping degree of quantile interval between real data and generated data in each bin, and evaluate whether the fluctuation range of generated data covers the distribution interval of real data.
-Overlapping ratio calculates the ratio of the interval intersection of the two to the union, and divides the sum of the intersection areas of all bins by the sum of the union areas.
+Measure the overlapping degree of quantile intervals between real data and generated data in each bin, and evaluate whether the fluctuation range of generated data covers the distribution interval of real data.
+The overlapping ratio calculates the ratio of the interval intersection of the two to the union, and divides the sum of the intersection areas of all bins by the sum of the union areas.

-Secondly, based on the urban data generated by LLMs and the real data of China city, this study measure the pairing difference between the two data and three discrete distributions by Jensen-Shannon Divergence (JSD).
-Include 'distance between real sample and real sample data distribution' (R-R), 'distance between real sample and generated sample data distribution' (R-G), 'distance between generated sample and generated sample data distribution' (G-G).
+Secondly, based on the urban data generated by GenAI models and the real data of Chinese cities, this study measures the pairing difference between the two data and three discrete distributions by Jensen-Shannon Divergence (JSD).
+Include 'distance between real sample and real sample data distribution' (R-R), 'distance between real sample and generated sample data distribution' (R-G), 'Distance between generated sample and generated sample data distribution'(G-G).
 Taking the calculation of average divergence of R-G as an example, there are $n$ true distributions $R_i$ and $m$ generated distributions $G_j$.